Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

-The lower $\TTL$ of \ANYKREC is at first surprising, given that \BATCH is optimized for bulk-computing and bulk-sorting the entire output.
-Intuitively, \ANYKREC wins because it exploits the shared structure of thee solutions---which enables the re-use of shared path suffixes---while \BATCH uses a general-purpose comparison-based sort algorithm.
+The lower $\TTL$ of \ANYKREC is at first surprising, given that \BATCH is seemingly optimized for bulk-computing and bulk-sorting the entire output.
+The reason why \ANYKREC wins is that it exploits the shared structure of thee solutions, which enables the reuse of shared path suffixes, while \BATCH uses general-purpose comparison-based sorting.

-\introparagraph{\ANYKPARTP} The maintenance of additional data structures for memoization does not incur any additional cost compared to \ANYKPART.
-In any iteration, the first non-leading prefix can be identified in $\O(\ell)$ and the lists $\SortedSuf(v)$ for some of the nodes $v$ contained in a solution can also be updated in $\O(\ell)$.
+\introparagraph{\ANYKPARTP} In \ANYKPARTP, the maintenance of additional data structures for memoization does not incur any additional cost compared to \ANYKPART.
+In any iteration, the first non-leading prefix can be identified in $\O(\ell)$ and the lists $\SortedSuf(v)$ for nodes $v$ contained in a solution can also be updated in $\O(\ell)$.
 The benefit of memoization is evident in the size of the priority queue $\Cand$.
-Followers do not grow $\Cand$ because they are replaced by at most one candidate.
+Followers do not increase the size of $\Cand$ because they are replaced by at most one candidate.
 Non-followers can generate one follower and a number of other deviations through the successor function.
-The former compensates the pop of the corresponding iterations and the latter can grow the priority queue size.
-However, we only take successors for leading prefixes (i.e., the first time we visit a node).
-Thus, the size of $\Cand$ is bounded by $\nodenum$ and the cost of popping or inserting elements in $\Cand$ is $\O(\log (\min \{\nodenum, k\}))$.
+We can again assume that the generated follower does not increase the size of $\Cand$ due to the pop that occurs in each iteration.
+The generated deviations are responsive for increasing the size of $\Cand$, but this can only happen once for each leading prefix (i.e., the first time we visit a node).
+Since the number of leading prefixes is at most $\nodenum$, the size of $\Cand$ is also bounded by $\nodenum$, and the cost of popping or inserting elements in $\Cand$ is $\O(\log (\min \{\nodenum, k\}))$.